gregkrsak/phase-deuce/README.md

 # Your code sucks.
 Can I make changes?

 Yes!
 Please fork the repo and submit a pull request.
 I'd appreciate it.

+Feel free to also submit a new issue if there's something you'd like me to address.